Dedicated to the memory of Michelle H. Fox.

 One of their later endorsed ministries is New Beginnings-Children's and Family Services, "providing maternity care center services (at no charge to birth mothers whose plan is adoption), domestic and international adoption services for adoptive parents and placement services for special needs children (older than four years) from Tupelo Children's Mansion and Blue Mountain Children's Home."
 They are also endorsed by the Assemblies of the Lord Jesus Christ.

 To obtain a ministerial license, no formal training is needed, including their own Bible colleges.
 Requirements include a list of reading material as well as preaching engagements.
 There are three levels of licenses: local, general, and ordained.
 There is training material for ministers and training videos made by Jack Yonts for those aspiring to be a minister.
 The Michigan District has steps to follow as does Minnesota.
 January 1, 2017 saw new requirements for licensing, including charging $350 for ten required videos.
 In 2023, it increased to $400.
-In 2011, the UPC revised the applications, and they have yet again made a 2014 revision, to reflect changes in the Manual and to weed out those who may have certain beliefs not in line with the organization.
+In 2011, the UPC revised the applications, and again made a 2014 revision, to reflect changes in the Manual and to weed out those who may have certain beliefs not in line with the organization.
 They were updated again in 2015, 2017, 2018, 2019 and 2022.
 You can learn how to complete the applications here and here.
 Starting in early 2023, they want applicants to complete the forms online but they must first be initiated by a licensed minister.
 View the 2022 local, general and ordained applications.
 In 2024, ministers have the option to obtain a digital or physical membership card.
+See our detailed series on licensing and the rules for ministers here.

 The UPC is run by a board of General Presbyters, with the late Nathaniel A. Urshan having been the General Superintendent for many years.
-In the fall of 2001, Kenneth Haney was elected the new General Superintendent and was re-elected since that time until David Bernard was voted in and started in 2010.
-Haney passed away in 2011.
+In the fall of 2001, Kenneth Haney became General Superintendent.
+In 2010, David Bernard succeeded him.
 There are also Regional Executive Presbyters and District General Presbyters, along with Honorary General Presbyters.

-The United States is broken into districts, each district being overseen by a District Superintendent and Presbyters.
+The United States is broken into districts, each district being overseen by a District Superintendent and Presbyters, none of whom may be a woman.
 Some states are large enough to be a district in themselves, while others such as Delaware and a portion of New Jersey are combined as one district.
 There are also many churches outside of the United States as they have a very active Global Missions Division.
 (In late 2011, the Foreign Missions Division changed its name to Global Missions.
 The Home Missions Division name was changed to North American Missions.)

 Finances